klausweiss/dotfiles/nvim/pack/default/start/lsp_signature/README.md

   hint_enable = true, -- virtual hint enable
   hint_prefix = "🐼 ",  -- Panda for parameter, NOTE: for the terminal not support emoji, might crash hint_scheme = "String",
+  hint_inline = function() return false end,  -- should the hint be inline(nvim 0.10 only)?  default false
-  hi_parameter = "LspSignatureActiveParameter", -- how your parameter will be highlight handler_opts = {
+  -- return true | 'inline' to show hint inline, return 'eol' to show hint at end of line, return false to disable -- return 'right_align' to display hint right aligned in the current line hi_parameter = "LspSignatureActiveParameter", -- how your parameter will be highlight handler_opts = {
     border = "rounded"   -- double, rounded, single, shadow, none, or a table of borders